 In the April 4, 2013 Energy Imbalance Market Design Straw Proposal and Issue Paper, the ISO discussed various options for EIM market rule oversight and expressed an intent to engage stakeholders further on this issue.
 In response to stakeholder comments requesting a more indepth discussion of this topic, the ISO committed in its May 30, 2013 Revised Straw Proposal to publish in August a proposal regarding EIM governance that would be considered in a parallel stakeholder process specifically dedicated to that issue.
-The ISO published its initial governance proposal on August 13, 2013, presented an overview of it at the August 20, 2013 EIM stakeholder meeting in Portland, and received written stakeholder comments on the proposal on Septembr 6, 2013.
+The ISO published its initial governance proposal on August 13, 2013, presented an overview of it at the August 20, 2013 EIM stakeholder meeting in Portland, and received written stakeholder comments on the proposal on September 6, 2013.
+The ISO published a revised governance proposal and draft charter for the Transitional Committee on October 4, 2013, held a stakeholder conference call on both documents on October 11, and received written stakeholder comments on October 25.

-The EIM governance proposal set forth in this paper presents the ISO's revised proposal for developing a structure for EIM rule oversight, based on the ISO's consideration of the stakeholder comments on its initial proposal and further consideration of the matter.
-The ISO intends to complete this process in time to allow for the formation and commencement of the Transitional Committee by April 2014.
+The EIM governance proposal set forth in this paper presents the ISO's draft final proposal for developing a structure for EIM rule oversight, based on the ISO's consideration of the stakeholder comments provided on its first two proposals and further consideration of the matter.
+The ISO intends to complete this process in time to allow for the formation and commencement of the Transitional Committee by June 2014.